Free randomness can be amplified

 Physical theories enable us to make predictions.
 We can ask ``what would happen if...''\ and reason about the answer, even in scenarios that would be virtually impossible to set up in reality~\cite{Bell_free}.
 Each scenario corresponds to a choice of parameters, and it is usually implicitly assumed that any of the possible choices can be made|the theory prescribes the subsequent behaviour in every case.
-One of the main aims of this paper is to identify (minimal) conditions under which such choices can be made freely, i.e., such that they are uncorrelated with any pre-existing values (in a precise sense described later).
+One of the main aims of this Letter is to identify (minimal) conditions under which such choices can be made freely, i.e., such that they are uncorrelated with any pre-existing values (in a precise sense described later).

+Free choices are important both at the level of fundamental physics, and for technological applications.
+In almost any cryptographic protocol, for example, some kind of randomness is needed, and if this is not generated freely, the protocol can be rendered insecure.
+As a simple example, consider a random number generator used by a casino.
+Evidently, a gambler with access to data correlated with these numbers can exploit this to their advantage.

-The ability to make free choices is important to establish symmetries, on which physical theories can be based.
+Another reason why free choices are important is to establish symmetries on which physical theories can be based.
 For example, the concept of an electron is based on the implicit assumption that we could pick any of the electrons in the universe and find the same properties (such as its mass).
 More precisely, given a set of particles that are experimentally indistinguishable, the assumption that we can sample freely from this set establishes a symmetry between them.
 Following arguments by de Finetti~\cite{deFin,Renner2}, this symmetry implies that we can treat these particles as independent particles of the same type.